-Each year the APS Committee on International Scientific Affairs (CISA) invites the APS units and committees that organize sessions at the annual March and April APS meetings to submit nominations for lectureships that are awarded each year.
-The lectureships support travel for distinguished speakers during sessions at those two meetings.
+Each year the APS Committee on International Scientific Affairs (CISA) invites APS units and committees that organize sessions at the annual March and April meetings to submit nominations for lectureships that provide some travel support for distinguished invited speakers.

 Matching Membership Program

-APS is committed to the human rights of physicists.
-Through its Committee on International Freedom of Scientists, APS monitors and advocates for the rights of individual scientists in the United States and around the globe.
+APS is committed to human rights.
+Through its Committee on International Freedom of Scientists, APS monitors and advocates for the rights of scientists in the United States and around the globe.
 The Society also awards the Andrei Sakharov Prize every two years to a scientist “to recognize outstanding leadership and/or achievements…in upholding human rights.”
-The APS is also a members of the AAAS Science and Human Rights Coalition.
+APS is also a member of the AAAS Science and Human Rights Coalition.

 APS Human Rights Information